theDahunsiDavid/cvtailor/README.md

 # CV Tailor

-CV Tailor is a web application designed to help users create and customize their CVs.
+CV Tailor is a web application designed to help users create and customize their resumes.
 This guide will walk you through the installation and usage of the application.

 ## Table of Contents